 Just as you think carefully through your property’s challenges, be sure to consider the opportunities there as well!
 As you work around the pitfalls of your site, you should also be thinking about how to play up your site’s best parts.

 Budgeting for a Landscaping Project

 You knew this question was coming.
 Budget is one of the biggest planning considerations you’ll need to make before undertaking a new landscape design.
 Even if you have a smaller budget or need to work in chunks to afford the investment into a new landscape, you don’t need to forego the project entirely!

 Once you have a number in mind, talk with your landscape contractor about where to start and how to invest whatever amount of money you have.
 You may be surprised at how much you can accomplish!

 What’s Your Landscape Maintenance Budget?

 Are you a DIY-er, ready to throw on your grubby clothes in your spare moments to tackle weeds, mowing and other landscape tasks?
-Or are you hoping to hire a landscape maintenance contractor to take care of the upkeep for you?
+Or are you hoping to have residential property maintenance services to take care of the upkeep for you?